giosifelis/proseMirror-pdfMake/README.md

   var pdfMakeJson = prosePdf.parser(data);
 ```
 ### how it works
 It takes all marks  and creates a "style" for each.
-In pdfmake you need to create styles object that corresponds to the marks in proseMirror ie:
+In pdfmake you need to create a styles object that corresponds to the marks in proseMirror ie: for bold, if you use <b></b> have a b: {bold:true}, if you use <strong></strong>, have b:{bold true} etc. See what options you have in [pdfmake decorations](https://pdfmake.github.io/docs/document-definition-object/styling/) and expand your styles object as needed.

 ```javascript
   styles: {